Creating Assemblies

 - Name — describe the output, not the recipe.
 “150 mm Reinforced Slab”, not “Concrete + rebar mix”.

-- Trade — used for filtering and AI suggestions later.
+- Trade / category — used for filtering and AI suggestions later.
 Pick the trade that does this work.

 - Output UOM — the unit one assembly produces.
 For a slab it’s